 OUR REAL STORY

 Recognized by the Missouri Century Farm program, Heritage Valley Tree Farm has been owned by the same family for more than 160 years.
 This beautiful, seventy-five acre farm is located just 20 minutes south of downtown Washington, Missouri and the Missouri River.
 Current owners, Vern and Bee Spaunhorst, invite everyone each Christmas season to experience the fun holiday tradition of choosing a real Christmas tree.
 The farm’s family history deeds back to 1857 when Vern’s great-great-great-grandfather, George Holtmeier (Holtmeyer), owned the land.
 Fast-forward to the 1970s: Vern was in his twenties and his father was contemplating selling the farm.
 Vern asked if they could keep the farm in the family, and thus he and Bee began working the land.
 Too small of a farm for typical large-scale crops like corn and beans, Vern and Bee decided to try their hands at planting Christmas trees.
 What a learning experience it has been, and continues to be!
 The first evergreen seedlings, Scotch pine, were planted in 1983 with the help of Vern’s father, Ray.
 Scotch pine tolerates clay soil and both hot and cold temperatures, but is prone to insects and disease.
 After battling Scotch pine difficulties for over a decade, the Spaunhorsts heard about a different tree variety in their region, planted with some success, the Canaan Fir.
 Firs typically do not fair well with Missouri climate, but planted in the right soil conditions, the West Virginia native Canaan could grow well.
 Vern and Bee planted some in an area of the farm with lighter soil and good drainage and found success!
 It is now a favorite to many.
 Today, the farm has 30 acres of choose and cut Christmas trees, in all stages of growth, and continues to experiment with different varieties.
-Current varieties for harvest include: Canaan fir, White pine, Norway spruce and Virginia pine.
+Current varieties for harvest include: Canaan fir and White pine.

 1983 - Vern farming with his children.